Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

 You will inevitably have to take lab classes to complete your science requirements.
 You can make the most of this requirement by striking up a friendship with your lab partners.
-Suggest getting together outside of lab to study or work on projects.
+Suggest getting together outside of the lab to study or work on projects.
 Perhaps ask if anyone in your group would like to get a meal together after your study session.
 If you get along, you can easily build up a friendship from there.

 Take Interactive Electives

 When choosing electives, pick classes based on your hobbies or personal interests that allow you to interact with your classmates.
 Physical education classes such as sports, martial arts, or yoga, are excellent ways to meet new people who share your interests.
-Check your college’s course catalogue to find electives that fit your interests.
+Check your college’s course catalog to find electives that fit your interests.